mattshu0410/cad-x/docs/DEPLOY.md

   4. Configure Nginx to proxy requests to your Docker container

   The basic deployment should now be working.
 Your R API will be accessible at http://YOUR_DROPLET_IP:8000/api/analyse.

+  Make sure you place the .tar file in a snap-accessible location ~/ docker stop $(docker ps -q) docker system prune -a docker load -i ~/bioheart-r-api.tar